 Alan was predominantly a woodcarver of bird sculpture and later would have his work cast in limited edition bronze bird sculptures.
 Commissions include a half size Golden Eagle for presentation to the Queen to commemorate 50 years as Air Commodore in Chief and Snipe for the RSPB, presented annually as an award for wetlands conservation.

 Completely self taught , his bronze bird sculpture is admired and collected worldwide and he left a legacy of beautiful works that will be treasured forever.

 Andrew Glasby was born in Middlesex and educated at the Duke of York's Royal Military School, Dover.
 His first love was cricket and whilst at school had trials for Kent and was selected for the Lord's Taverner's Award Course.

 His main passion is Martial Arts and in March 2020, after 29 years of training he was successful in promoting to 7th Degree Black Belt Master Instructor in the Art of Taekwon-do.

 He joined his best friend from school in 1991 in the family run business and later became co owner and Sales Director.

-After his father's passing in 2008, Andrew decided he would take Alan's legacy on and made the difficult decision to resign his position and enter this new world head first.
-With no formal training and only having seen Alan working on a few occasions, it was an uphill struggle but with persistence and patience, Andrew learned the secret patination techniques that Alan had created.
+After his father's passing in 2008, Andrew decided he would take Alan's bird sculpting legacy on and made the difficult decision to resign his position and enter this new world head first.
+With no formal training and only having seen Alan working on a few sculptures , it was an uphill struggle but with persistence and patience, Andrew learned the secret patination techniques that Alan had created.

-A year on, Andrew thought he would "have a go" at creating sculpture of his own and the rest is history.
-Having created well over 60 original pieces, his work is collected worldwide.
+A year on, Andrew thought he would "have a go" at creating bird sculpture of his own and the rest is history.
+Having created well over 60 original bird sculptures, his work is collected worldwide.